mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/ClassAttributes.rst

     GBP.changeRate(1.5)
     print(b.exchange(), 'US dollars')

-.. index:: decorator; class, method
+.. index:: decorator, class; method, method; class

 .. note::
-   The ``changeRate`` method in the above example is a class level method (instead of a regular instance method).
+   The ``changeRate`` method in the above example is a **class level method** (instead of a regular instance method).
 It affects the class as a whole (in this case, a class attribute) not a particular object of the class.

    ``@staticmethod`` is called a **decorator** (a tool to extend the behavior of a method or function).

 .. admonition:: Mutable or Immutable?

    The Account class contains methods that alter the state of an Account object.
-However, the CAD and GBP classes contain no such methods.
+However, the CAD and GBP classes contain no methods to change the state of a particular object.
 Why not?

    Classes are designed to model real world things.
 Real bank accounts constantly change so our Account objects must be mutable.
 A dollar, whether US or Canadian, never changes once it is printed.
 Therefore, our currency objects are immutable.